-Everything weat is made up of chemicals.
-The straight from the cow is a combination of 95 chemicals.
+Everything we eat is made up of chemicals.
+Milk straight from the cow is a combination of 95 chemicals.
 Your body is made up of chemicals, too.
-In fact, for the most part, your body can't tell the time acce between a nutrient like vitamin C free th in a food or made in a laboratory.
+In fact, for the most part, your body can't tell the difference between a nutrient like vitamin C present in a food or made in a laboratory.

-Sood additives are chemicals, too.
+Food additives are chemicals, too.
 A food additive is any substance that becomes part of a food product when it's added either directly or indirectly.
 Some additives, such as citric acid, occur naturally in food.
 Some others are made in laboratories.